THE SPIRIT IS MOVING!

 So, are we ready?
 Are we willing to die with Christ?
 Are we willing to let go?

 And are we willing to be buried with Christ?
 Are we willing to let be?

 And are we willing to rise with Christ?
 Can we inhale, open our emptiness, unlock that inner vacuum, for the Spirit to enter and fill – like wind, breath, fire, cloud, water, wine and a dove?
 Are we willing to let come?

 Let it be so.
 Let it be now.
 Amen.

 1. What one thought or idea from today’s lesson especially intrigued, provoked, disturbed, challenged, encouraged, warmed, warned, helped or surprised you?

-3. How do you respond to the summary of Jesus’ sermon?
+3. How do you respond to the imagery of death, burial and resurrection with Christ?

 4. For children: What do you think it means for a person to be filled with God?